CasualPyDev/pgn2scid/README.md

 But there's more!
 In detail pgn2scid can:

+* run on multiple platforms

-* keep your database up to date automatically by downloading the PGN game collections kindly provided by The Week in Chesss (http://theweekinchess.com/).
+* keep your database up to date automatically by downloading the PGN game collections kindly provided by 'The Week in Chesss' (http://theweekinchess.com/).

 * keep track of your downloads so that only the latest files which haven’t already been downloaded are displayed.